lazywalker/aprsproxy/README.md

 I was thinking how to monitor APRS statistic from my iGates (from me or friends), one proper way is to run a APRS proxy server between iGates and APRS-IS server.
 But I just could not find a software to do this so I decided to write my own.

-This APRS proxy server would received packets from devices, logged it files, generate statistic or send/forward specific aprs packets to other application, replace the text to meet my requirement and resend packets to native APRS-IS server.
+This APRS proxy server would received packets from devices, logged it into files, generate statistic or send/forward specific aprs packets to other application, replace the text to meet my requirement and resend packets to native APRS-IS server.

 ## Features